OpenSOC/opensoc-streaming/readme.md

 ###Parameters:

--IndexAdapter: adapter and strategy for indexing.
+IndexAdapter: adapter and strategy for indexing.
 Adapters listed below are available
 - ESBaseBulkAdapter: adapter for bulk loading telemetry into a single index in ElasticSearch
 - ESBulkRotatingAdapter: adapter for bulk loading telemetry into Elastic search, rotating once per hour, and applying a single alias to all rotated indexes
 - SolrAdapter (stubbed out, on roadmap)